 AposTherapy® – an innovative way to address the source of pain

-Based on the principles of physical therapy and sports medicine, AposTherapy® is an innovative biomechanical program designed to address the biomechanical source of knee, hip, ankle and lower back pain.
+Based on the principles of physical therapy and sports medicine, AposTherapy® is an innovative biomechanical program designed to address the biomechanical source of knee pain.

 Using a footworn device, the therapy realigns the patient’s biomechanics, which alerts the brain that a change is happening.
-Some AposTherapy patients report feeling pain relief immediately upon putting on the device and walking around for the first time.
 Over time, the neuromuscular system (i.e. the complex work of the nerves and the muscles) learns to maintain the improved biomechanics, so that the patient can function better even when not wearing the footworn device.
 As the brain recognizes the biomechanical improvement, it can choose to stop sounding the chronic pain alarm.
 This is how AposTherapy® is designed to address not only the joint pain but the biomechanical root of the problem.

 So, what is the proper place for painkillers in addressing joint pain?